Manvel/invoice-generator/README.md

 ```bash
 npm run dev
 ```
+This will:
+- Start a development server
+- Watch for changes in your source files
+- Automatically rebuild when changes are detected
-This will start a local server and open the application in your default browser.
+- Open the application in your default browser

 2. For production build:
 ```bash